RicardoGEsteves/RicardoGEsteves/README.md

 #### 🌟 Let's Collaborate!

-> I'm actively seeking exciting opportunities to contribute to meaningful projects and collaborate with passionate developers.
-Feel free to explore my work here on GitHub, and let's connect on [LinkedIn](https://www.linkedin.com/in/ricardogesteves/) or [X(twitter)](https://twitter.com/RicardoGEsteves) to discuss potential collaborations!
+> Actively seeking exciting opportunities to contribute to meaningful projects and collaborate with passionate developers.
+Feel free to explore my work here on GitHub, and let's connect on [LinkedIn](https://www.linkedin.com/in/ricardogesteves/) or [X(Twitter)](https://twitter.com/RicardoGEsteves) to discuss potential collaborations!
-> Also check my profile and contributions on [Dev](https://dev.to/ricardogesteves) and my [StackShare](https://stackshare.io/RicardoGEsteves/latest).
+> Also check my profile and contributions on [DEV](https://dev.to/ricardogesteves) and my [StackShare](https://stackshare.io/RicardoGEsteves/latest).
 >
 > Looking forward to making impactful contributions together! 😊✨